pollen-robotics/python-template/README.md

 Lastly, [mypy](https://mypy.readthedocs.io/en/stable/index.html) will perform static type checking.
 In this guide, it's set to run in **strict** mode.
 Feel free to [adjust the constraints](https://mypy.readthedocs.io/en/stable/getting_started.html?highlight=strict#strict-mode-and-configuration) if they don't align with your project's needs.

-These tools are configured in the **setup.cfg** file.
+These tools are configured in the **setup.cfg** and **pyproject.toml** files.
 Their versions are predefined to prevent discrepancies between local and remote checks.
 It's advisable to keep them updated.

 **A code not compliant with PEP8 guidelines will not be merged.**